mluex/magento2-dockergento-apache/README.md

 ## Donations 🙏

-We’ve worked very hard to implement this tool.
-If you find it useful and want to invite us for a beer, just click on the donation button.
+ModestCoders worked very hard to implement this tool.
+If you find it useful and want to invite them for a beer, just click on the donation button.
 Thanks! 🍺

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](juan.jalogut@gmail.com)